soda-research/vitrage/doc/source/contributor/zabbix_vitrage.rst

 To forward zabbix events to Vitrage a new media script needs to be created and associated with a user.
 Follow the steps below as a Zabbix Admin user:

-1. Create a new media type [Admininstration > Media Types > Create Media Type]
+1. Create a new media type [Administration > Media Types > Create Media Type]

     | **Name:** Vitrage Notifications
     | **Type:** Script